sloansparger/bear/README.md

   TEXTFILE  text file containing note body. overrides text flag if provided.

 OPTIONS
-  -a, --filename=filename  override file name including extension -b, --text=text          note body. overriden if a text file is provided as an argument.
+  -a, --file=file          path to a file attachment -b, --text=text          note body. overriden if a text file is provided as an argument.
-  -c, --edit               place the cursor inside the note editor -d, --timestamp          prepend the current date and time to the text -e, --new-window         open the note in an external window -f, --file=file          path to a file attachment -h, --help               show CLI help
+  -c, --edit               place the cursor inside the note editor -d, --timestamp          prepend the current date and time to the text -e, --new-window         open the note in an external window -h, --help               show CLI help
-  -n, --title=title        note title
+  -j, --filename=filename  override file name including extension -n, --title=title        note title
   -o, --open-note          display the new note in Bear's main or external window -p, --pin                pin the note to the top of the list